 Official name: American Academy of Audiology, Inc., incorporated in the state of Delaware.

 1.1 Offices.
 The principal offices of the Academy shall be located at 11480 Commerce Park Drive, Suite 220, Reston, VA 20191 or such other locations as the board may determine.
 The Academy shall have other offices at such other places as the Board of Directors may from time to time designate or as the business of the Academy may require.

 ARTICLE II.
 MEMBERSHIP

 2.1 Members.
-The members of the American Academy of Audiology shall consist of fellows, student members, international members, affiliate members and audiology technician affiliate members.
+The members of the American Academy of Audiology shall consist of fellows, student members, international members, affiliate members and audiology assistant affiliate members.
 All members shall hold rights and obligations as defined by the membership categories outlined in Sections 2.1.1–2.1.5.
 All members will abide by the established Academy Code of Ethics.
 The Academy and its Board of Directors shall not discriminate against any person on the basis of race, color, ethnic ancestry, national origin, religion, creed, age, gender, sexual orientation, marital status, medical condition, or physical disability.

 2.1.1 Fellows.
 As of January 1, 2007, applicants who graduate in 2007 or later must have a doctoral degree in audiology from a regionally accredited institution of higher learning to be eligible for fellow membership.
 Applicants who graduated in 2006 or earlier must have at least a master’s degree in audiology to be eligible for fellow membership.
 To be eligible for fellow membership, international applicants must live outside the United States and have at least a U.S.-obtained master’s degree or a certificate of equivalency regardless of the year of graduation.
 Application documentation and criteria will be followed in accordance with current Academy policy and procedures.
 Fellows are the only membership category with the right to vote and hold office.